 Qingdao Technology Park Headquarter Building, China

-The Qingdao headquarter building was designed in response to Tian An’s strategic goal to provide a marketing suite and offices for the Qingdao Science and Technology Park.
-The building provides an iconic club house to reinforce Tian An branding and design quality.
+The Qingdao headquarter building was designed in response to Tian An’s strategic goal of providing a marketing suite and offices for the Qingdao Science and Technology Park.
+The building is to include an iconic club house to reinforce Tian An branding and design quality.
 Central to the architectural design is the atrium which takes on the role of an internal street.
 The atrium provides a focus for a campus style office environment, linking two buildings and accommodating the primary circulation.
 Building floor plates allow for flexibility of various interior fitout options, providing multi-functional interior spaces to support a variety of work styles and modes including collaborative focussed learning and socialising.

 Gateway Building, Shenzhen, China

 A commercial office and retail development designed as a gateway and iconic form to raise the profile, and supplement the functions, of an existing mixed use science and technology park.
 Two towers feature in the design, and were positioned to allow a physical connection at ground level between the cyberpark and the main transport and arrival areas.
 Shops, a drop-off and passive recreation areas activate the building forecourt space.
 The building incorporates a number of passive solar design and Environmentally Sustainable Design features, which set a precedent for future stages of the science and technology park.